Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

 where

 $\varphi^*$ is the adjoint with respect to the metric with constant curvature $-1$.
 Then, $\nabla$ is given (after a gauge transformation) as

-\begin{Rem} We are mainly interested in the case that $q\neq0$.
-This case corresponds to non-trivial topological data $\mathcal C$, and the $SU(1,1)$-structure of $\nabla$ differs from that of $\nabla^{Fuchs}.$ In particular, $S^*\subset V$ is not the orthogonal complement of $S$ with respect to the indefinite hermitian metric induced by the flat $\SU(1,1)$-connection $\nabla.$ \end{Rem}
+\begin{remark} We are mainly interested in the case that $q\neq0$.
+This case corresponds to non-trivial topological data $\mathcal C$, and the $SU(1,1)$-structure of $\nabla$ differs from that of $\nabla^{Fuchs}.$ In particular, $S^*\subset V$ is not the orthogonal complement of $S$ with respect to the indefinite hermitian metric induced by the flat $\SU(1,1)$-connection $\nabla.$ \end{remark}